About CHS Staff

 Most passionate topic at work: Jay is passionate about anything surrounding identity, wellness, or empowerment.

-Role at CHS: Allison is providing brief therapy and crisis intervention to SSU students at CHS and collaborates with PEAR to serve students who have experienced interpersonal violence.
+Role at CHS: Rachael is providing brief therapy and crisis intervention to SSU students at CHS.

 Role at CHS: Lucianne provides brief treatment and crisis intervention for Salem State students.
 She also works to support initiatives that aim to foster the psychosocial-cultural wellbeing of students from diverse backgrounds.

 Most passionate topic at work: "Through my career, I saw the need for Spanish Speaking/Latinx mental health providers.
 As a Latina, as a woman of color, I understand that representation matters.
 I continue to work towards educating myself in cultural diversity and inclusion to offer the communities I serve a safe space to be their authentic selves within the therapeutic room.
 What drives my practice is not only destigmatizing but also decolonizing the world of mental health and making it more accessible in communities of color."

 Fun Fact: I am learning to play the drums, I love most animals, and I consider pizza an important food group.

 Education: Melissa Campbell received their MSW from Salem State University in 2022 and is awaiting LCSW certification in Massachusetts.
 They completed a BA in Cultural and Media Studies at the New School in 2011.

 Role at CHS: Melissa provides brief counseling and crisis intervention for Salem State students, and works with the Center for Justice and Liberation to support LGBTQIA+ students on campus.